MirakuSan/Open-Cellar/docs/project-managements.md

 ### List of user stories:
 1. Wine Inventory Management:
 - "As a collector, I want to add new wines to my cellar with detailed information"
-- "As a user, I want to track the quantity and location of each wine"
+- "As a user, I want to track the quantity of each wine"
 - "As a collector, I want to maintain professional and personal ratings"

 2. Cellar Organization:
-- "As a user, I want to visualize my cellar layout"
-- "As a collector, I want to manage multiple storage locations"
+- "As a collector, I want to manage multiple cellars"
-- "As a user, I want to monitor storage conditions"
+- "As a user, I want to monitor my wine collection"

 3. Collection Analytics:
 - "As a collector, I want to view my collection's total value"